-Accident.NO_LANES (deleted in 2011 Accident data file) (
+Accident.NO_LANES (discontinued in Accident data file in 2010)

-Attribute Labels 2009 GES 2010 GES
+Attribute Labels 1988-2009

-Non-Trafficway Area 0
+Non-Trafficway Area

-One Lane 1 1
+One Lane 1

-Two Lanes 2 2
+Two Lanes 2

-Three Lanes 3 3
+Three Lanes 3

-Four Lanes 4 4
+Four Lanes 4

-Five Lanes 5 5
+Five Lanes 5

-Six Lanes 6 6
+Six Lanes 6

-Seven or More Lanes 7 7
+Seven or More Lanes 7

-Not Reported 8
+Not Reported

-Unknown 9 9
+Unknown 9

-This information is coded on the vehicle level.
-The ACCIDENT level data element is derived by selecting one vehicle and using the coded values for that vehicle.
+This information is coded on the Vehicle level.
+The Accident level data element is derived by selecting one vehicle and using the coded values for that vehicle.
 The vehicle is chosen by the following process: